codacy/docs/docs/organizations/using-coding-standards.md

     ![Selecting the languages for the coding standard](images/coding-standard-select-languages.png)

+1. Click **Next: Tools and patterns**.

-1. Configure the tools and patterns of the coding standard and click **Next: Select and apply to repositories**.
+1. Configure the tools and patterns of the coding standard.

     -   Toggle the tools to run when Codacy analyzes your code
     -   For each enabled tool, configure the code patterns to use